Hymenaea courbaril

-Hymenaea courbaril, the courbaril or West Indian locust, is a tree common in the Caribbean, Central America, and South America.
-It is a hardwood that is used for furniture, flooring, and decoration.
-Its hard fruit pods have edible dry pulp surrounding the seeds.
+Hymenaea courbaril, the courbaril or West Indian locust, is a hardwood tree common in the Caribbean and Central and South America.
+As lumber it is frequently used to make furniture, flooring, and decoration.
+Its hard fruit pods have an edible dry pulp surrounding the seeds.
 Its sap, called animé, is used for incense, perfume, and varnish.

 Names

-Hymenaea courbaril is commonly known as the "courbaril", "West Indian locust", "Brazilian copal", and "amami-gum", and "Jatobá".
+Hymenaea courbaril is commonly known as the "jatobá", "courbaril", "West Indian locust", "Brazilian copal", and "amami-gum".

-Although it is sometimes referred to as "Brazilian cherry" and "South American cherry", it is not a cherry tree but a legume of the family Fabaceae.
-It is also known as "stinking toe", "old man's toe", and "stinktoe" because of the unpleasant odor of the edible pulp of its seed pods.
+When used as flooring the tree is commonly referred to as "Brazilian cherry" or "South American cherry" because of the reddish color of the wood it yields—its wood is in fact much redder than that of the cherry tree.
+However, it is not a member of Prunus but instead a legume of the family Fabaceae.
+In the regions to which the tree is indigenous it is known as "stinking toe", "old man's toe", and "stinktoe" due to the strong cheese-like odor of the edible pulp in its seed pods.

 Fruit

 Its fruit, also known as locust, was a major food for indigenous peoples.
 Those who eat it do not consider the odor unpleasant.
 The pulp, in spite of its somewhat disagreeable odor, has a sweet taste; is consumed raw; may be dried and transformed into powder to be incorporated into cookies, crackers, and soups; and may be mixed with water to prepare a drink called "atole".
 The pulp inside the hard shells appears like miniature soluble fibers that dissolve easily in water or milk, which it thickens.
 Some add sugar to it for more sweetness.
 If consumed raw it tends to stick inside the mouth like dry dust.
 It is one of the richest vegetable foods known because of its high concentrations of starches and proteins.
 It is further an excellent concentrated feed for animals.